ytxiuxiu/notes/Minor Thesis/final thesis structure.md

 Because of the cooling system is not efficient enough, so when doing freeform printing, the speed is very low, Also the fans occupied some space, so the two wires can not be print too close to each other (min ?mm).
 In the future research, much effective and compact cooling system can be experimented.

+For slinky printing, it is worth to experiment with flat nozzle instead of round nozzle, because

 # Conclusion